marvinroman/iedsa.org/content/donate.md

 :::vuetify-col{.column-2}

-Help Inland Empire DSA build socialism locally!
-IE DSA is the local chapter of The Democratic Socialists of America, the largest socialist organization in the United States.
-We believe that working people should run both the economy and society democratically to meet human needs, not to make profits for a few.
-We are a political and activist organization, not a party; through campus and community-based chapters, DSA members use a variety of tactics, from legislative to direct action, to fight for reforms that empower working people.
+Help IE DSA build socialism locally!
+We are a political and activist organization that believes that working people should run both the economy and society democratically to meet human needs, not to make profits for a few.
+Donations will go towards administration fees, printed promotional and educational material, and merch (just to name a few).

-Inland Empire DSA is a 501c4 non-profit.
-Donations are not tax deductible.
+Inland Empire DSA is a 501c4 non-profit and donations are **not** tax deductible.
 Our EIN is 84-3628180.

 :::
 ::